sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 The telemetry will cover both state and counters, which can be mapped into `STATE_DB` or `COUNTER_DB`.

-- For ENI level states and counters in NPU DB, we will have DPU IP in the key as well as the ENI mac to make each counter unique, because ENI migration from one DPU to another on the same switch.
+- For ENI level states and counters in NPU DB, we will have `VDPU_ID` in the key as well as the `ENI_ID` to make each counter unique, because ENI migration from one DPU to another on the same switch.
-- For ENI level states and counters in DPU DB, we don’t need to have DPU IP in the key, because they are tied to a specific DPU, and we should know which DPU it is during logging.
+- For ENI level states and counters in DPU DB, we don’t need to have `VDPU_ID` in the key, because they are tied to a specific DPU, and we should know which DPU it is during logging.

 We will focus on only the HA counters below, which will not include basic counters, such as ENI creation/removal or generic DPU health/critical event counters, even though some of them works closely with HA workflows.